 Why This Stock Is Defying the Dow's Drop

-The Dow is down slightly today, as this morning's economic reports were mixed and House Speaker John Boehner said fiscal-cliff talks aren't proceeding well.
-At the halfway point of the trading day, the Dow Jones Industrial Average is down 55 points, or 0.4%, to 13,190.
-The S&P 500 is down eight points, or 0.6%.
+The Dow is down slightly so far today, as this morning's economic reports were mixed.
+As of 1:30 p.m.
+EST, the Dow Jones Industrial Average is down 13 points, or 0.1%, while the S&P 500 is down 0.26%.

-Earlier this morning there were 4 U.S. economic releases:
+This morning there were four U.S. economic releases:

-With a mixed bag of economic reports and negative news about the fiscal cliff negotiations, it's no surprise that the market is down.
+With a mixed bag of economic reports and no news about the fiscal-cliff negotiations, it's no surprise that the market is down.

 Today's Dow leader